Guide to Kefalonia: Wild Beauty, Wine Country, and Quiet Escapes

 Why Kefalonia?

 Because it still has that untouched Greece feel.
 Because Myrtos Beach will make your jaw drop.
 Because you can drive for 20 minutes and be the only person on a pebbled bay with water so clear it looks filtered.
-Because people here still sit out on their stoops and wave to strangers and because you’ll find Robola wine in every taverna and no one’s trying to sell you a 50 euro beach club daybed.
+Because people here still sit out on their stoops and wave to strangers.
+And because you’ll find Robola wine in every taverna and no one’s trying to sell you a 50 euro beach club daybed.

 How to Get to Kefalonia